santina/team_Undecided/project_proposal.md

 2. Cluster all asthma patients using expression profiles of CLCA1, periostin and serpinB2 to create two subgroups of patients: high Th2 and low Th2
 	* Subgroups will be defined by setting a boundary threshold (where above is high and below is low)

-	* Build integrated expression/methylation co-expression networks for subgroups (WGCNA)
+3. Build integrated expression/methylation co-expression networks for subgroups (WGCNA)
-	* Build separate gene expression and co-methylation networks for subgroup (WGCNA)
+	* Build separate gene expression and co-methylation networks for subgroup to try (WGCNA)
 	* Each network will have two different types of nodes: one type corresponding to CpG sites and other corresponding to the expression of a gene.
 	* We will also build a network within our control group to produce three networks in total prune away uninformative nodes & edges

-3. DiNA (Try many R packages)
+4. DiNA (Try many R packages)
 	* Identify preserved and non-preserved modules within Th2-high, Th2-low and control patients
 	* Quantify the degree of preservation through the calculation of module preservation statistics

-4. Pathway Enrichment on Preserved Nodes/Modules.
+5. Pathway Enrichment on Preserved Nodes/Modules.

-5. Look at Drug Databases.
+6. Look at Drug Databases.
 	* Not sure to what extent we will be able to do this.
 	* DrugBank.ca has an API which we can call.
 But we only get a free trial.